Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Experimental Analysis

 \textbf{Experimental Setup and Combined Defenses.} For all multi-image experiments (Tests 2-5), the baseline and our method are combined with established data-level dememorization~\cite{somepalli2023understanding} and model-level dememorization~\cite{hu2022lora}.
 This demonstrates that our method complements, rather than replaces, existing safeguards.

-\textbf{Results and Analysis.} The quantitative results in Table~\ref{tab:results1} (Tests 2-5) consistently demonstrate the efficacy and scalability of our defense: \begin{itemize} \item \textbf{Significant SSCD Improvement:} In the largest-scale experiment (Test 5, 2413 images, high capacity $r=256$), the SSCD score dropped dramatically from $0.6205$ (Baseline) to $\mathbf{0.2241}$ (Ours), representing a $\mathbf{63.9\%}$ reduction in copyright leakage risk *beyond* what standard regularization provides. \item \textbf{High Capacity Defense:} Even in high-capacity fine-tuning (Test 3, $r=128$), the SSCD score improved from $0.6054$ to $\mathbf{0.4970}$ ($17.9\%$ reduction). \item \textbf{Utility Maintained:} Across all multi-image tests, the CLIP similarity scores remained strong, confirming that the selective learning constraint does not degrade the model's overall utility. \end{itemize} Qualitative results (Figures~\ref{fig:case2set1_result1} through \ref{fig:case2set1_result3}) further confirm that no identifiable protected elements are reproduced, validating the defense's practical applicability.
+\textbf{Results and Analysis.} The quantitative results in Table~\ref{tab:results1} (Tests 2-5) consistently demonstrate the efficacy and scalability of our defense: \begin{itemize} \item \textbf{Significant SSCD Improvement:} In the largest-scale experiment (Test 5, 2413 images, high capacity $r=256$), the SSCD score dropped dramatically from $0.6205$ (Baseline) to $\mathbf{0.2241}$ (Ours), representing a $\mathbf{63.9\%}$ reduction in copyright leakage risk beyond what standard regularization provides.
+Even in high-capacity fine-tuning (Test 3, $r=128$), the SSCD score improved from $0.6054$ to $\mathbf{0.4970}$ ($17.9\%$ reduction). \item \textbf{Utility Maintained:} Across all multi-image tests, the CLIP similarity scores remained strong, confirming that the selective learning constraint does not degrade the model's overall utility.
+Similarly, the KID scores remained consistently below the $0.01$ threshold, which is widely recognized as a benchmark for excellent image quality.
+Notably, in Memorization Test 1, our gradient projection method achieved a KID of $0.0007$, outperforming the naïve finetuning baseline of $0.0046$.
+This suggests that by explicitly excising overfitting signals, our framework may actually improve distributional alignment by preventing the model from collapsing onto specific noisy training trajectories.
+Furthermore, several multi-image tests (Tests 2 and 4) yielded small negative KID values, such as $-0.0013$ and $-0.0025$.
+These values are functionally equivalent to zero and attributable to statistical variance, confirming that the generated distribution is indistinguishable from the reference data in terms of quality.
+The fact that KID and CLIP scores remain stable regardless of whether gradient projection is applied demonstrates that our ``selective learning'' approach successfully blocks the acquisition of prohibited attributes without incurring ``utility trade-off'' or ``destructive underfitting''. \end{itemize}